Declanwhx/MLIP_Scripts/installation_scripts/README.md

 ### NOTES:
-1. If you followed the instructions in the main folder, you should have the `installation_scripts` folder in your `software` directory, run the installation scripts from here.
-There is no need to move the script anywhere else, as it will automatically navigate out of its folder to install in the `software` directory, this is shown in the directory structure.
+1. If you followed the instructions in the main folder, you should have the `installation_scripts` folder in your `software` directory, run the installation scripts from their respective folders.
+There is no need to move the script anywhere else, as it will automatically navigate out of its folders to install in the `software` directory, this is shown in the directory structure.

 ### Directory Structure: